ksugar/samapi/README.md

 - Update README to include instructions for getting access to SAM3.
 - Update the following dependencies to avoid building error on Windows:
   - scikit-image: `^0.21.0` -> `^0.22.0`
+- Workaround for macOS.
+MPS backend is not supported for SAM3, but the server can still run with other models (SAM, SAM2, MobileSAM) using MPS.

 ### v0.7.0